DominikBuchner/BOLDigger3/README.md

 1. **Reverse BIN Taxonomy**: This flag is raised if all of the top 100 hits representing the selected match utilize reverse BIN taxonomy.
 Reverse BIN taxonomy assigns species names to deposited sequences on BOLD that lack species information, potentially introducing uncertainty.

-2. **Differing Taxonomic Information**: If there are two or more entries with differing taxonomic information above the selected threshold (e.g., two species above 97%), this flag is triggered, suggesting potential discrepancies.
+2. **Differing Taxonomic Information**: If the percentage of hits represented by the selected top hit is smaller than 90%, flag 2 will be raised indicating a potential taxonomic conflict.
+If your top hit is represented by 99 hits and there is 1 hit with differing taxonomy, this flag will not be raised.

 3. **Private Data**: If all of the top 100 hits representing the top hit are private hits, this flag is raised, indicating limited accessibility to data.